Manuka Honey For Skin: Buzzworthy Beauty Benefits You Need To Know

 Natural Exfoliant

 The gentle acidity of Manuka honey makes it a mild natural exfoliant.
 Upon application to the skin, it facilitates the loosening and removal of dead skin cells, unclogs pores, and purges impurities.
 Consistent use can lead to a smoother, more refined skin texture and a radiant complexion.
-Unlike harsh physical exfoliants, Manuka honey provides mild and non-abrasive exfoliation, making it suitable for all skin types.
+Unlike harsh physical exfoliants, it provides mild and non-abrasive exfoliation, making it suitable for all skin types.

 Stimulate Collagen Production